hashchange/backbone.declarative.views/README.md

 - Added `_pluginData` property to cache entries
 - Added `Backbone.DeclarativeViews.plugins.events` for use by plugins
 - Added events `"cacheEntry:view:process"` and `"cacheEntry:view:fetch"` for use by plugins
-- Added a view ID to the meta data of views which have been processed successfully
+- Added a view ID to the meta data of views (available earlier than the Backbone view `cid`)
 - Made cache queries return a copy of the data to protect the original cache entry from modification
 - Added error type `Backbone.DeclarativeViews.ConfigurationError`